shells-sh/styles.sh/_pages/index.md

 ## `BASH 4` + `BASH 5`

-BASH 4 and 5 added useful features for developers and script authors, e.g.
+Bash 4 and 5 added useful features for developers and script authors, e.g.

 - Associative Arrays (_string key/value pairs_)
 - Indirect Variable References (_reference a variable using a dynamic variable name_)

-If you want your BASH script to support Mac, you will not be able to use these features.
+If you want your Bash script to support Mac, you will not be able to use these features.

 ## `$variableName`

-If your BASH scripts use variables with dynamic names, you will need to use `eval`.
+If your Bash scripts use variables with dynamic names, you will need to use `eval`.

-In BASH 4.3 (_unsupported on Mac_), you can use `typeset -n` to get an indirect reference to a variable by name and modify that variable.
+In Bash 4.3 (_unsupported on Mac_), you can use `typeset -n` to get an indirect reference to a variable by name and modify that variable.

 ```sh